zkck/models/README.md

 This repository contains modified ML training pipeline benchmarks for evaluating the implementation of [per-element seeds in TensorFlow](http://hdl.handle.net/20.500.11850/525189), a solution for providing parallel reproducible randomness (PRR) while retaining stateful operations.
 Our benchmarks consist of two parts: one being the motivation behind PRR, i.e. the slowdown that `enable_op_determinism` may incur, the other being the evaluation of PRR by validating the functionality and measuring performance overhead.

+For technical setup, we used TPU VMs and datasets on attached SSD mounted at `~/training-data/`.

 The modifications of the benchmarks include among others:

 - Changing weight initialization to deterministic behaviors